 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in future periods if affected.
-Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements and items with the most significant effect on the financial statements with substantial management judgement and/or estimates are collated below with respect to the judgements/estimates involved.
+Information about critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements and items with the most significant effect on the amounts recognised in the financial statements with substantial management judgement and/or estimates are collated below with respect to the judgements/estimates involved.